bennn/trivial/icfp-2016/benchmark/README.md

                removed an annotation on regexp-match
 - suffixtree : 2 set! to set-box!, 6 lines affected
 - synth      : had to remove racket/vector imports

+Other
+---

+shootout was a failure, the code is a little too weird